What Is a Hardship License and Can I Apply after DUI in Pennsylvania?

 • Any violations relating to accidents and accident reports

 If you’re unable to secure a limited occupational license, you may be able to get a restricted license if you agree to install an ignition interlock device in your vehicle under Pa.
 CSA § 3805.
+An ignition interlock limited license allows driving for any purpose with no hour restrictions.

 If you or a loved one have been arrested for driving under the influence, speak with an experienced DUI defense attorney as soon as possible.
 The expert lawyers at Rubin, Glickman, Steinberg & Gifford are here to protect your rights, not only by helping you obtain a hardship license but also by potentially reducing or completely eliminating your DUI charges altogether.
 Our legal team will investigate your case in detail and work to build you a robust defense.
-We’re well versed in DUI defense law and may help you avoid the consequences that stem from this offense.
+We’re well-versed in DUI defense law and may help you avoid the consequences that stem from this offense.